Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Introduction

+\item \textbf{Technical contributions.} Our proof strategy differs significantly from that of \cite{zanella2017dirichlet}, primarily due to differences in definitions used and the distributions focused on.
+With the i.i.d. product-formed target distribution, their proof started with a logarithmic transformation that generated a desired summation form, and ended using the inequality that $|(1\wedge ab)-(1\wedge b)|\leq |1-a|$ for any $a,b>0$ to separate the components in their target distribution.
+However, that approach is not applicable to non-product-formed target distributions.
+Consequently, we must devise strategies capable of addressing changing Hilbert spaces and general distributions simultaneously.
+Given the highly technical nature of the proofs, we outline the encountered challenges and provide proof sketches in Sections \ref{sec:Proofsa_cvg}, \ref{sec:ProofsM1_sketch}, and \ref{sec:ProofsM2_sketch}, before presenting the formal proofs of Theorem \ref{thm:a_convergence} and Conditions (M$1$) and (M$2$), respectively.
+The fulfillment of these two conditions in Definition \ref{def:Mosco_converges} achieves the Mosco convergence of $\mathcal{E}_n$ on $\mathcal{H}_n$ to $\mathcal{E}$ on $\mathcal{H}$.

-\item \textbf{Strength of the Dirichlet form approach.} There are two well-known advantages of Dirichlet forms.
+\item \textbf{Strength of the Dirichlet form approach.} There are two major advantages to employing Dirichlet form approaches.
 First, it usually requires only modest regularity assumptions.
-In the same setting but on a lattice, \cite{Breyer2000From} assumed Hypotheses (H$1$)-(H$6$) in Theorem \ref{thm:classical_results}.
-We assumed their Hypotheses (H$2$) and our Assumptions (A$1$) and (A$2$).
-Specifically, Assumption (A$1$) allows us to consider a wider class of models in terms of the graph structure as illustrated in Figure \ref{fig:additive_illustration} with the generalized additive property, and in terms of relaxed assumptions by dropping the requirement that the target density function has continuous third-order derivatives.
-Assumptions (A$2$) dropped the bounded third-order derivatives in Hypotheses (H$3$).
-We dropped Hypothesis (H$4$), which restricts attention to a much smaller class of admissible configurations in $L^2(\mathbb{R}^{\mathbb{Z}^d}; \pi)$.
-We dropped Hypothesis (H$5$), which is the Lipschitz and growth condition.
-We dropped Hypothesis (H$6$) that $\pi$ has a strongly mixing property.
+In the seminal work of \cite{Breyer2000From}, Hypotheses (H$1$)-(H$6$) were assumed in Theorem \ref{thm:classical_results}.
+We adopt their Hypothesis (H$2$) alongside our Assumptions (A$1$) and (A$2$).
+Specifically, Assumption (A$1$) broadens the scope of models considered compared to Hypothesis (H$1$) by relaxing assumptions, removing the requirement for the target density function to possess continuous third-order derivatives.
+Assumption (A$2$) eliminates the need for bounded third-order derivatives as stipulated in Hypothesis (H$3$).
+We remove Hypotheses (H$4$), (H$5$), and (H$6$).
+See Examples \ref{example:no_3rd}, \ref{example3} and \ref{example4} for instances that do not satisfy Hypotheses (H$3$), (H$4$) and (H$5$), respectively.
+No example satisfying Hypothesis (H$6$) was provided in \cite{Breyer2000From}, which is difficult or even impossible to verify.